fleetdm/fleet/handbook/security-policies.md

 Fleet policy requires that:

-1. Background verification checks on candidates for employees and contractors with production access to the Fleet automatic updater service must be carried out in accordance with relevant laws, regulations and ethics, and proportional to the business requirements, the classification of the information to be accessed, and the perceived risk.
+1. Background verification checks on candidates for employees and contractors with production access to the Fleet automatic updater service must be carried out in accordance with relevant laws, regulations, and ethics.
+These checks should be proportional to the business requirements, the classification of the information to be accessed, and the perceived risk.

-2. Employees, contractors and third-party users must agree and sign the terms and conditions of their employment contract and comply with acceptable use.
+2. Employees, contractors, and third-party users must agree to and sign the terms and conditions of their employment contract and comply with acceptable use.

-3. Employees will perform an onboarding process that familiarizes them with the environments, systems, security requirements, and procedures Fleet has in place.
+3. Employees will perform an onboarding process that familiarizes them with the environments, systems, security requirements, and procedures that Fleet already has in place.
 Employees will also have ongoing security awareness training that is audited.

 4. Employee offboarding will include reiterating any duties and responsibilities still valid after terminations, verifying that access to any Fleet systems has been removed, and ensuring that all company-owned assets are returned.